What are we

 At the State level

-KSCF US is tracking states for any newly proposed legislation which aims to reduce child labor protections, either from the standards set by the FLSA or the standards already set within those states.
-We are also tracking the progress of the existing state bills and is taking part in advocacy efforts to prevent the reduction of child labor protections, including initiating or supporting joint letters and meetings with legislators.
+We are tracking states for any newly proposed legislation which aims to reduce child labor protections, either from the standards set by the FLSA or the standards already set within those states.
+We are also tracking the progress of the existing state bills and are taking part in advocacy efforts to prevent the reduction of child labor protections, including initiating or supporting joint letters and meetings with legislators.

 We are also updating this site regularly with news from across the United States, including Department of Labor investigations and prosecutions, and national and local coverage on child labor issues.